tomjoht/tomjoht.github.io/files/doc-navigation-wtd/design-principles-for-doc-navigation.md

 If you fragment your information into a [million little content pieces](http://idratherbewriting.com/2013/04/22/does-dita-encourage-authors-to-fragment-information-into-a-million-little-pieces/), you force users to jump around from topic to topic, like a pinball bouncing off of different walls and targets, looking for the information they need.
 That design leads to a disjointed, tiring experience.
 Instead, combine these chunks into more comprehensive "articles," just like rocks can be stacked in different combinations to form more elaborate and purposeful cairns.

 <img src="../media/rasters/cairns.png" style="vectorImage"/>

-Usually when you create standalone, modular topics, the topics end up being somewhat long.
-Don't be afraid of long topics.
-Some Wikipedia articles are so long they could be printed as ebooks.

 Not all help information can stand <i>entirely</i> on its own.
 Frequently one concept or task builds on another topic, or requires knowledge of another topic.
 But there's usually a logical boundary line between topics.
 You can decide  how large to draw the boundaries.
 Just make sure your users aren't bouncing from one topic to another trying to get answers for a single task or goal they're trying to achieve.